auth0/auth0-PHP/CONTRIBUTING.md

 - Run `composer phpcs` for the changed PHP files before submitting your PR for review (optional).
 - Keep PRs focused and change the minimum number of lines to achieve your goal.

+### Running static analysis

+Prior to making a PR, make sure the static analysis suite detects no defects:

+`composer static-analysis`

 ### Running unit tests

 Prior to making a PR, ensure that the unit tests pass: